 Heroin is a fine white powder that can be injected, smoked or sniffed into the body.
 On the first few uses, the user will feel an intense, euphoric high that they will try to recreate during subsequent.
 The body builds up a tolerance to heroin and as a result, it takes more of the drug to reach the desired effect.
 This increase causes heroin addiction.
 Withdrawal symptoms for heroin are very painful and life-threatening, discouraging people from completing treatment for the disease.

 It is estimated that over 9.2 million people in the world take heroin and every year the numbers increase on every continent.
 Heroin is one of the more inexpensive drugs, making it easily accessible to a variety of demographics.

-Increase of Heroin Use
+Increase in Heroin Use

 Finding Treatment for Heroin Addiction

 It is important to realize that any addiction can be overcome with the right treatment and help from a medical professional.
-Contact a local rehabilitation center if you believe a loved one may be suffering from a heroin addiction.
+Contact a local heroin rehabilitation center if you believe a loved one may be suffering from a heroin addiction.